cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/CloudletSimple.rst

 .. java:constructor:: public CloudletSimple(long id, long length, long pesNumber)
    :outertype: CloudletSimple

-   Creates a Cloudlet with no priority and file size and output size equal to 1.
-To change these values, use the respective setters.
+   Creates a Cloudlet with no priority, file size and output size equal to 1.

+   \ **NOTE:**\  By default, the Cloudlet will use a \ :java:ref:`UtilizationModelFull`\  to define CPU utilization and a \ :java:ref:`UtilizationModel.NULL`\  for RAM and BW.
+To change the default values, use the respective setters.

    :param id: the unique ID of this cloudlet
    :param length: the length or size (in MI) of this cloudlet to be executed in a VM (check out \ :java:ref:`setLength(long)`\ )